Bhubaneswar: Airport

 Biju Patnaik International Airport (IATA: BBI, ICAO: VEBS) also known as Bhubaneswar Airport, 3 km south of the city centre, is the major and sole international airport in Odisha.
-There are daily domestic flights from Bhubaneswar to Delhi, Hyderabad, Mumbai, Kolkata, Vishakhapatnam, Chennai and Bangalore.The major carriers from Bhubaneswar are Indigo, Vistara, AirAsia Berhad, AirAsia India and Air India.
+There are daily domestic flights from Bhubaneswar to Delhi, Hyderabad, Mumbai, Kolkata, Vishakhapatnam, Chennai and Bangalore and international flights from Bhubaneswar to Dubai, Singapore and Bangkok.
+The major carriers from Bhubaneswar are Indigo, Vistara, Akasa Air, and AirAsia India.
 In March 2013, a new domestic terminal with a capacity of handling 30 million passengers per year was inaugurated to handle increased air traffic.
-On 10 July 2015, the first international flight took off from terminal 2 of Biju Patnaik International Airport.
+On 10 July 2015, the first international flight took off from Terminal 2 of Biju Patnaik International Airport.

 Culture

 Bhubaneswar is supposed to have had over one thousand temples, earning the tag of the 'Temple City of India'.
 Temples are made in the Kalinga architectural style with a pine spire that curves up to a point over the sanctum housing the presiding deity and a pyramid-covered hall where people sit and pray.

-Famous temples include Lingaraja Temple, Muktesvara Temple, Rajarani Temple, Ananta Vasudeva Temple.
+Temples include Lingaraja Temple, Muktesvara Temple, Rajarani Temple, Ananta Vasudeva Temple.
 The Kukutesvara Siva Temple is a small, 1000-year-old shrine to Shiva.

 The twin hills of Khandagiri and Udayagiri, served as the site of an ancient Jaina monastery which was carved into cave-like chambers in the face of the hill.
 These caves, with artistic carvings, date back to the 2nd century BCE.
-Dhauli hills has major edicts of Ashoka engraved on a mass of rock and a white Peace Pagoda was built by the Japan Buddha Sangha and the Kalinga Nippon Buddha Sangha in the 1970s.
-Apart from the ancient temples, other important temples were built in recent times include Ram Mandir and ISKCON.
+Dhauli hills has major edicts of Ashoka engraved on a mass of rock and a white Peace Pagoda, built by the Japan Buddha Sangha and the Kalinga Nippon Buddha Sangha in the 1970s.
+Apart from the ancient temples, other important temples were built in recent times including Ram Mandir and ISKCON.

 Bhubaneswar along with Cuttack is the home of the Odia cinema industry, dubbed "Ollywood", where most of the state's film studios are situated.

 Odia culture survives in the form of Classical Odissi dance, handicrafts, sand artistry and sculpturing as well as theatre and music.
 Boundary walls and gardens are increasingly being redone to depict the folk art of the state.
-Odissi, the oldest of the eight surviving classical dance forms of India can be traced from archaeological evidence from the temples in Bhubaneswar.
+Odissi, the oldest of the eight surviving classical dance forms of India can be traced from archaeological evidence of the temples in Bhubaneswar.